-The Tibetan Plateau is truly the Roof of the World and during our epic journey from Qinghai in the northeastern part of the plateau to the historic city of Lhasa, we will be visiting areas only rarely explored by western birders, with an excellent chance of finding of finding all the birds endemic to the Tibetan Plateau.
+The Tibetan Plateau is truly the Roof of the World and during our epic journey from Qinghai in the northeastern part of the plateau to the historic city of Lhasa, we will be visiting areas only rarely explored by western birders, with an excellent chance of finding all the birds endemic to the Tibetan Plateau.
 Amidst extraordinary scenery we will seek out Przevalski's Finch, Sillem's Mountain Finch, Ala Shan Redstart, Ground Tit, Henderson's Ground Jay, Roborovski's Rosefinch, Kozlov's Bunting, Kozlov's Babax, Tibetan Sandgrouse, Szecheny's Partridge, Gansu Leaf Warbler and many equally mouthwatering species.
 As we enter the 'Tibetan autonomous region' we will look for some very restricted specialities; Tibetan Eared-Pheasant, Prince Henri's Laughingthrush, Giant Babax and even travel to easternmost Tibet in search of the range-restricted, pine-loving Lord Derby's Parakeet.

-Ending in Xinjiang, the westernmot province of China, will go in search of Biddulph's Ground Jay, endemic to the Taklamakan Desert, along with a fine supporting cast of Tarim Babbler, Desert Whitethroat, White-winged Woodpecker, Saxual Sparrow and Azure Tit.
+Ending in Xinjiang, the westernmost province of China, will go in search of Biddulph's Ground Jay, endemic to the Taklamakan Desert, along with a fine supporting cast of Tarim Babbler, Desert Whitethroat, White-winged Woodpecker, Saxual Sparrow and Azure Tit.
 A day in the Tian Shan we could also encounter several Central Asian specialities including Eversmann's and Blue-capped Redstart, Black-throated Accentor, Red-mantled Rosefinch and Red-fronted Serin.

 Day 1: